JonahGardin48/OS-Multi-Threading-and-IPC/README.md

 ### Instructions (Windows 10)

 1. **Enable WSL**
-    -Open your computer's Command Prompt Such As PowerShell -Run the following Command and Restart as needed: wsl --install
+    - Open your computer's Command Prompt Such As PowerShell
+    - Run the following Command and Restart as needed: wsl --install

 2. **Install your Virtualization for a Linux Environment** *Ubuntu is the easiest option, as it is on the microsoft store